bhavanam2004/API-Integration/README.md

 *MENTOR*: NEELA SANTOSH

-*description of API-Integration Task*: The Weather App is a full-stack web application designed to provide real-time weather updates for any
+*Description of API-Integration Task*: The Weather App is a full-stack web application designed to provide real-time weather updates for any

 city worldwide.
 Using the OpenWeatherMap API, the app retrieves and displays essential weather details such as temperature, weather